Clan MacDonell of Glengarry: Mid-17th century

-Donald MacAngus was briefly imprisoned by Lord Ochiltree, Lord Chancellor of Scotland in 1626, but secured a charter in 1627, making Glengarry a free barony.
-When the Wars of the Three Kingdoms began in 1639, Donald MacAngus passed his duties to his son, Aeneas, 9th of Glengarry.
-A staunch Royalist, Aeneas fought under James Graham, 1st Marquis of Montrose in the 1644–1645 campaign, protecting him after the Battle of Philiphaugh.
-In 1645, Montrose's army defeated Argyll's Covenanters at the Battle of Inverlochy.
-In the aftermath, The Keppoch bard John MacDonald, known as Iain Lom, immortalized the battle in verse, taunting the defeated Campbells to retrieve their lost bonnets from the River Lochy and advising them to "take swimming lessons before returning to Glengarry".
-After Donald MacAngus's death in 1645, Aeneas continued serving the King, fighting in Confederate Ireland in 1647 with the army of Thomas Preston, 1st Viscount Tara.
-After losing his estates to Oliver Cromwell during the Protectorate, Aeneas regained them following the 1660 Restoration.
-The clan continued as MacDonald until the patent of nobility was granted to Aeneas, who was raised to the Scottish peerage by the title of Lord MacDonell and Aros.
-This is stated to be the origin of the name of MacDonell, McDonell or McDonnell, the orthography varying according to the usage of different families descended from the Glengarry branch.
+Donald MacAngus was briefly imprisoned by Lord Ochiltree, Lord Chancellor of Scotland, in 1626, but secured a charter in 1627 that made Glengarry a free barony.
+At the outbreak of the Wars of the Three Kingdoms in 1639, he passed his duties to his son, Aeneas, 9th of Glengarry.
+Aeneas was a committed Royalist and fought under James Graham, 1st Marquis of Montrose during the 1644–1645 campaign, including actions following the Battle of Philiphaugh.
+Montrose’s forces defeated the Covenanters under the Marquess of Argyll at the Battle of Inverlochy in 1645, an event later commemorated in verse by the Keppoch bard Iain Lom.

+Following Donald MacAngus’s death in 1645, Aeneas continued to support the Royalist cause, serving in Confederate Ireland in 1647 with the army of Thomas Preston, 1st Viscount Tara.
+His estates were confiscated during the Protectorate under Oliver Cromwell but were restored after the Restoration in 1660.
+Aeneas was subsequently raised to the Scottish peerage as Lord MacDonell and Aros.
+This title is cited as the origin of the surnames MacDonell, McDonell, and McDonnell, with spelling variations reflecting usage among different descendant families of the Glengarry branch.